-Interest Rate in Peru averaged 3.70 percent from 2000 until 2020, reaching an all time high of 8.90 percent in January of 2001 and a record low of 0.90 percent in August of 2003.
+Interest Rate in Peru averaged 3.58 percent from 2000 until 2020, reaching an all time high of 8.90 percent in January of 2001 and a record low of 0.25 percent in April of 2020.
 This page provides - Peru Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

 Interest Rate in Peru is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Peru to stand at 0.25 in 12 months time.
 In the long-term, the Peru Interest Rate is projected to trend around 0.50 percent in 2021 and 1.50 percent in 2022, according to our econometric models.